GADT Casting

 Incidentally, you might wonder why we don’t just change the type of

-to return an IO Bool
+command to return an IO Bool: if we try that,

 we get the same problem about not being able to unify a

-; except this time from polysemy
+with Bool; except this time from polysemy’s

-rather than our command
+interpret rather than our command

 function.